JIAXINGUY/jiaxing.yu.github.io/_posts/home.md

         </h3>
       </header>
       <div class="entry-excerpt p-summary">
         <p>My linguistics interests are in semantics, syntax and experimental linguistics.
 My master’s thesis topic is The Syntactic and Semantic Analysis of Classifier-noun phrases in Mandarin, with emphasis on lexical semantics of classifiers.
 I enjoy using mathematical ways to represent the internal structure and meanings of natural languages under the superficial combination of words.
 I have specific interests in indefiniteness, modification of quantifiers, semantic restrictions on modifiers, anaphors and wh-movement.
-I would love to continue research on East Asian languages including Mandarin, dialects of Chinese and Japanese.</p>
+My current QP is on Mandarin demonstratives under the supervision of Dorothy Ahn.</p>

       </div>
     </div>